juldanherglo/realworld/README.md

 The terraform files are in `infrastructure/terraform`.

 Since we don't have an official dns domain, after the apply we need to:
-1) determine name of the network loadbalancer: `kubectl -n ingress-nginx get svc ingress-nginx-controller`
+1) determine the name of the network loadbalancer: `kubectl -n ingress-nginx get svc ingress-nginx-controller`
 2) lookup its IPs: `host af1bed0fa00784cab931708741826eab-1943719008.eu-west-1.elb.amazonaws.com`
 3) add an entry in `/etc/hosts`, e.g: `34.242.148.29 realworld.takehome.local`
 4) be sure to ignore invalid tls certificates, e.g. `curl -k https://realworld.takehome.local/` or type `thisisunsafe` in chrome